-The 10998NAT Certificate IV in Breastfeeding Education course expires on 31st December 2026.
+The 10998NAT Certificate IV in Breastfeeding Education course will be up for accreditation on 31st December 2026.
 Following this period there will be a 12 month teach-out period for the course.
 This means all units for the course/s must be completed by 31st December 2027 to be awarded the current qualification.

-After this time, learners must transition over the new course (subject to course renewal) and depending on any course revisions, additional work may be necessary to meet any new requirements.
+After this time, learners are supported to transition over the new course (subject to course renewal) and depending on any course revisions, additional work may be necessary to meet any new requirements.